LastZhabka/vllm-/vllm/separated_encode/README.md

 #### Encoder Scheduler (encode)
 **Files:** `vllm/separated_encode/sched/encoder_scheduler.py`

-Separate EncoderScheduler class implementation is provided for encode instance scheduling, while prefill and prefill+decode instances continue to use the main Scheduler class.
+Separate EncoderScheduler class implementation is provided for encode instance scheduling.

-The EncoderScheduler is a specialized scheduler for encode instances that focuses on multimodal input processing.
-It maintains an _allocated dictionary to track allocated encoder cache entries and their sizes, this dictionary is used to allow us to finish the encode request before all related transfers are completed.
+The EncoderScheduler is a specialized scheduler for encode instances that focuses on only multimodal input scheduling.
+It maintains an `_allocated` dictionary to track allocated encoder cache entries, their sizes and hashes.
+This dictionary is used to allow us to free up logical space without storing the request itself, which enables us to end the request before the data is transferred.

-The encode scheduler schedules all multimodal inputs for a request at once in the schedule() method.
+Currently the encode scheduler schedules all multimodal inputs for a request at once in the `schedule()` method.
 It checks if there's sufficient encoder cache space and budget before allocating all inputs together.
-A request on the encode instance is considered finished when all its multimodal embeddings have been computed, so all requests are finished in 1 iteration after scheduling, transfer is handled separately in encoder cache connectors, space allocated for encoder cache is deallocated only after successful transfers, not after request finish.
+A request on the encode instance is considered finished when all its multimodal embeddings have been computed, so all requests are finished in 1 iteration after scheduling, transfer is handled separately in encoder cache connectors, space allocated for encoder cache is deallocated only after transfers, not after request finish.

-In the update_from_output() method, the scheduler goes throguh transferred multimodal data IDs and deallocates the corresponding encoder cache entries.
+In the `update_from_output()` method, the scheduler goes through transferred multimodal data IDs and frees the mm inputs in encoder cache manager.

 #### Main Scheduler (prefill and prefill+decode instances)
 **Files:** `vllm/v1/core/sched/scheduler.py`

-For prefill and prefill+decode instances, the main scheduler is changed for multimodal inputs encode separation, instance `max_num_encoder_input_tokens` value is set to 0 to avoid multimodal inputs encoder execution.
+For prefill and prefill+decode instances, the main scheduler is changed for multimodal inputs encode separation.

-If current instance is the prefill(P) or prefill+decode(PD) instance, then we instantiate preallocator object in scheduler, this preallocator will manage communication and preallocation, also we set `max_num_encoder_input_tokens` to 0 to avoid the usage of the multimodal data encoder on P or PD instance.
+If encoder separation is turned on, we instantiate `encoder_cache_preallocator` object in scheduler, this preallocator handles communication through `ec_connector` in it and `preallocation` scheduling and synchronization, also we set `max_num_encoder_input_tokens` to 0 to avoid the usage of the multimodal data encoder on P or PD instance.

-Mostly main scheduler has 2 changes, integration of encoder cache preallocator and `_perform_preallocations()` into request lifecycle and injected data handling.
+Mostly main scheduler has 3 changes, integration of `encoder_cache_preallocator`, `_perform_preallocations()` and `injected_mm_data` allocation.

-The integration of `ec_preallocator` is described in the corresponding part of the documentation.
-For the `_perform_preallocations()` function, this function is used to connect `ec_preallocator`, which manages which requests will be preallocated, and the encoder cache manager, which actually performs preallocations.
-This function just keeps preallocations until there are enough slots in the encoder cache manager and enough preallocation requests.
-By default, `_perform_preallocations()` is called 2 times: in `update_after_schedule()` after freeing some encoder inputs, and in `update_from_output` after handling injected data.
+The  `encoder_cache_preallocator` is described in the corresponding part of the documentation.
+The `_perform_preallocations()` function is used to connect `encoder_cache_preallocator`, which manages which requests will be preallocated, and the encoder cache manager, in which we actually performs preallocations.
+This function just gets the preallocation candidate from the `encode_cache_preallocator` until there are enough slots in the `encoder_cache_manager`.
+Perform preallocation is called 2 times: in `update_after_schedule()` after some cache can  potentially become freeable, and in `update_from_output` after handling injected data.

-The injected data handling is performed with `injected_mm_data` obtained from `ModelRunnerOutput`, scheduler is going through injected data and decides whether the allocation is finalized or we don't need the obtained data anymore and we can `depreallocate` it.
+The injected data handling is performed via `injected_mm_data` attribute from `ModelRunnerOutput`, scheduler just going through injected data and decides whether the allocation needs to be finalized or we don't need the obtained data anymore and we can just say that this injected data is freeable.

-Such an implementation with is designed to avoid redundant processing or injection, ensure that scheduler will have enough slots after encoder cache arriving and ensure the deletion of encoder caches that cannot be used due to prefix caching or early request abortion.
+Such implementation allows us to achieve motivation described in changes for encoder cache manager, encoder cache preallocator and also more efficiently use caching techniques in EPD context.

 ### Instance-Specific Model Runner Wrappers
 **Files:** `vllm/separated_encode/worker/gpu_epd_lm_wrapper.py`, `vllm/separated_encode/worker/gpu_epd_vm_wrapper.py`